pauloconnor/garethr-diamond/README.md

 This installs diamond but doesn't ship the metrics anywhere, it just runs the archive handler.

+If you wish to install the newest version from [GitHub](https://github.com/BrightcoveOS/Diamond), you can do so by setting package to no:

+    class { 'diamond':
+      package       => no,
+    }

 ## Configuration

 This module currently exposes a few configurable options, for example